SatwikGupta05/WatchTower/README.md

 Manual CCTV monitoring is inefficient, error-prone, and cannot scale to modern security needs.
 Security teams struggle to detect complex, high-level events (like fights, loitering, or trespassing) in real time, and reviewing hours of footage is slow and costly.
 WatchTower AI solves this by automating continuous CCTV monitoring using advanced vision–language models, enabling natural-language event definitions, real-time alerts, and comprehensive event logging—all without custom model training or hardware changes.

 ## Solution Overview
-Build a web-based AI CCTV monitoring system that connects to RTSP camera streams or video files and allows users to define security events (e.g., fights, loitering, trespassing) using natural-language descriptions.
-The system analyzes live video in near real time by processing short video segments with vision–language models (such as Gemini, Llama, OpenAI Vision, Claude, or ChatGPT) without any model retraining.
-It provides a dashboard for live video viewing, detected events, and event logs, sends real-time alerts when events occur, and stores event metadata and video clips for later review.
-The architecture is modular, scalable, and works with existing CCTV infrastructure.

-## 🏗️ Simple Architecture Diagram
 🎥 Demo / Walkthrough Video:
 https://youtu.be/-s9XeL6KFlc?si=BC0jZWuGPYnKNxqm

+WatchTower AI is a web-based, intelligent CCTV monitoring system designed to automate security surveillance using modern vision–language AI models.
+It transforms traditional camera feeds into an active monitoring solution by understanding video content in context, detecting complex security events in near real time, and alerting users instantly—without requiring any custom model training or changes to existing CCTV infrastructure.

+Key capabilities of the solution include:

+Connects to live CCTV feeds or video files
+Works seamlessly with RTSP camera streams as well as pre-recorded video inputs—no hardware changes required.

+Define security events using natural language
+Users can describe events like “detect fights,” “identify loitering,” or “flag trespassing” in plain English—no coding or AI expertise needed.

+Near real-time video analysis
+Live video is divided into short segments and analyzed continuously to ensure fast and responsive event detection.

+Powered by vision–language AI models
+Utilizes advanced models such as Gemini, Llama, OpenAI Vision, Claude, and ChatGPT to understand both visual scenes and textual event descriptions.

+No model retraining required
+New detection rules can be added or modified instantly through prompts, making the system highly flexible and adaptable.

+Live monitoring dashboard
+Provides a centralized interface to view camera feeds, detected events, and detailed event logs in real time.

+Instant alerts on critical events
+Sends real-time notifications when a defined security event occurs, enabling quicker response and intervention.

+Event logging & video evidence storage
+Automatically stores event metadata and related video clips for audits, investigations, and future analysis.

+Modular and scalable architecture
+Built to scale across multiple cameras and locations while integrating smoothly with existing CCTV systems.

+## 🏗️ Simple Architecture Diagram
 ```mermaid
 flowchart LR
   subgraph Core stages